rajanpsanthanam/minions/.github/PULL_REQUEST_TEMPLATE.md

 ## Deploy Notes
-Notes regarding deployment the contained body of work.
-These should note any db migrations, etc.
+Notes regarding any special needs on deployment, like elasticsearch setup, redis etc

 *